SAP/cf-nodejs-logging-support/README.md

 });
 ```

-It is also possible to change the tenant_id to a value you like:
+It is also possible to change the tenant_id to any value:
 ```js
 app.get('/', function (req, res) {
     // Set tenant_id via logger bound to request